5 Things You Should Never Forget Before a Trip

 In addition to your travel documents (and copies), you’ll want to have some basic essentials within arm’s reach:

-Headphones: Thin hotel walls and noisy plane passengers are inevitable, so come prepared and pack a pair of headphones that can easily plug into your phone or iPod.
+Headphones: Thin hotel walls and noisy plane passengers are inevitable, so come prepared and pack a pair of noise-cancelling headphones that can easily plug into your phone or iPod (we use wireless ones).
+I also always carry a couple sets of earplugs for sleeping in noisy accommodation or on the plane!

 Dramamine Non-Drowsy Naturals: Better than any generic ginger chews on the market, Dramamine Non-Drowsy Naturals contains the clinically-tested ginger dosage required for preventing and treating motion sickness common on planes, boats, and windy drives.